tavaresgerson/mysql-docs/v8/br/05 Tutorial/26-example-foreign-keys.md

 +----+
 ```

-Verifique se a ação referencial `ON UPDATE CASCADE` atualizou a tabela filho, assim:
+Verifique que a ação referencial `ON UPDATE CASCADE` atualizou a tabela filho, assim:

 ```sql
 mysql> TABLE child;